Il lato oscuro di

 Rader W. Documents faxed in 1997.

-Fetal terapia con cellule staminali factsheet.
+Fetal stem cell therapy factsheet.
 Maggio 2004.

 Decision after non-adoption.
-In the matter iof the accusation against William C. Rader, M.D.
-Medical Board of California Case No. 20-2010-205857, Oct 6, 2014.
+In the matter iof the accusation against William C. Rader, MD.
+Medical Board of California Case No. 20-2010-205857, ottobre 6, 2014.

 Cook G. Chinese surgeon’s claims about cell implants disputed.
 Boston Globe, Giugno 19, 2006.

 Huang H and others.
-Influence of patientsage on functional recovery after transplantation of olfactory ensheathing cells into injured spinal cord injury.
+Influence of patients’ age on functional recovery after transplantation of olfactory ensheathing cells into injured spinal cord injury.
 Chinese Medical Journal 116:1488-1491, 2003.

 Dobkin BH and others.
 Cellular transplants in China: observational study from the largest human experiment in chronic spinal cord injury.
 Neurorehabilitation and Neural Repair 20:5-13, 2006.